 Despite Paris Hilton's hopes and dreams for growing her collection of pink Bentleys without much work, she'll likely have to pursue that dream on her own.
-That's because the patriarch of the Hilton family, Barron Hilton, plans to leave 97 percent of his estate to the Conrad N. Hilton Foundation upon his passing, leaving just 3 percent to be divided among his numerous heirs.
+That's because the patriarch of the Hilton family, Barron Hilton, ended up leaving 97% of his estate to the Conrad N. Hilton Foundation when he died in September 2019.
+That left just 3% to be divided among his numerous heirs.
 That wasn't always the plan.
-Reportedly Barron was all set to leave his entire $4.5 billion estate to his family but changed his mind in 2007 after being so embarrassed by what Paris had done to the Hilton name.
-This move will effectively double the holdings of the foundation named for his father, Conrad (who built the hotel empire from nothing), when Barron dies.
+At one point not long ago, Barron was all set to leave his entire $4.5 billion estate to his family.
+He changed his mind in 2007 reportedly after being so embarrassed by what Paris had done to the Hilton name.
+This change in estate planning effectively doubled the holdings of the foundation named for his father, Conrad (who built the family hotel empire from nothing).
 Great for humanity, bad for Hilton heirs at large.
-Thanks to Paris, they just lost out on $4.3 billion.
+Thanks to Paris, they just lost out on $4.5 billion.

 History of the Hilton Fortune